QMCPACK/qmcpack/README.md

 ctest -j 16 -R deterministic -LE unstable --output-on-failure
 ```

-These tests currently take a few seconds to run, and include all the unit tests.
+These tests currently take a few minutes to run, and include all the unit tests.
 All tests should pass.
 Failing tests likely
 indicate a significant problem that should be solved before using QMCPACK further.
 This ctest invocation can be used as part of an
 automated installation verification process.
 Many of the tests use a multiple of 16 processes, so on large core count machines
 a significant speedup can be obtained with -j 64 etc.